Message from our Founder, Pamela Jeffery

 A facilitated session will be held shortly with the committee members to share the findings and determine the scope and focus of the Prosperity Study.

-In addition to the original $22,000 contributed by the Founding Visionaries, we are extremely grateful for the $400,000+ which have been donated in-kind by a substantial list of partners.
-(A detailed breakdown of these generous donors will be forthcoming.)
+In addition to the funds contributed by the Founding Visionaries, we are extremely grateful for the generous in-kind donations from a substantial list of donors and partners.

-Funding discussions continue with the Federal Government while partnership presentations have been made to several corporations.
-Two of four funding applications have been submitted to the Ryerson Future Skills Centre.
+Funding discussions continue with the Federal Government while partnership presentations are being made to several corporations.
+Funding applications have also been submitted to the Ryerson Future Skills Centre.

-We are in the midst of finalizing a media partner and a few corporations have already committed to funding some of the five key initiatives.
-All partnership inquiries should be sent to Pamela Jeffery’s attention.
+We are thrilled to have the Globe & Mail as our media partner and a few corporations have already committed to funding some of the five key initiatives.
+A detailed list of founding donors and new partners will be released shortly.

-Thank you for taking the time to read the first edition of Periscope.
-(We had quite a bit of catching up to do.)
-We trust this update has given you a better perspective of the impressive amount of work being conducted behind the scenes.
+Thank you for taking the time to peruse the first edition of POST.
+We trust we’ve given you a perspective of the impressive amount of work being conducted behind the scenes.
+Let us know what you’d like to see in further POST issues.
 If you have any ideas, suggestions or wish to join a working group, please contact the respective co-chairs listed below

 Matching Initiative Co-Chairs: Ikram Al Mouaswas at email@example.com and Susan Hodkinson at SHodkinson@crowesoberman.com